Sharp-Peak Functions for Exactly Penalizing Binary Integer Programming: Numerical experiment

-{\bf b) Effect of $s$.} We fix ${(m,n,q,\mathrm{nf}) = (500,1000,2,0)}$ and vary ${s \in \{250,300,\ldots,500\}}$.
-The median results over 20 independent trials are reported in Figure~\ref{fig:effect-s}.
+{\bf b) Effect of $s$.} We fix ${(m,n,q,\mathrm{nf}) = (500,1000,2,0)}$ and vary ${s \in \{100,200,\ldots,500\}}$.
+The best values, together with the mean results and the corresponding standard deviation over 20 independent trials, are reported in Table \ref{tab:recovery-msnfq}.
 As $s$ increases, recovering the ground-truth signal becomes progressively more challenging.
-Across all settings, ShaPeakg, ShaPeakh, L2ADMM, and GUROBI can achieve exact recovery due to the achievement of $100\%$ accuracy.
+It can be seen that ShaPeakg and ShaPeakh consistently attain the lowest gap across all settings.
+Moreover, they achieve exact recovery, indicated by zero gap, in all cases except those with $s=500$.